mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

 ![](assets/create-campaign-schedule.png)

-## Rapid delivery mode {#rapid-delivery}
+## Rapid delivery mode for Push campaign {#rapid-delivery}

 >[!CONTEXTUALHELP]
 >id="ajo_campaigns_rapid_delivery"
 >title="Rapid delivery mode"
 >abstract="Rapid delivery mode lets you perform high speed message sending on Push channel to an audience size of under 30M."

 Rapid delivery mode, previously known as Burst mode in journeys, is a [!DNL Journey Optimizer] add-on that allows very fast push message sending in large volumes though campaigns.

 Rapid delivery is used when delay in message delivery is business-critical, when you want to send an urgent push alert on mobile phones, for example a breaking news to users who have installed your news channel app.